tylergross97/pdx_somatic_variant_calling/README.md

 In reality, we often do not have a matched-normal tissue.
 In the case of PDX models, it can be particularly challenging to retrospectively obtain these matched-normal tissues.
 The next-best thing is to leverage a database of common germline variants from the general population in place of the matched-normal tissue.
 If the variants from the tumor are present in this database, we can infer that these variants are germline.
 This "tumor-only" approach to somatic variant calling should be interpreted with caution, as there is a higher risk for germline variants (particularly rare ones) being called as false-positive somatic variants.
 This topic is extensively covered in [Haperlin et al., 2017](https://link.springer.com/article/10.1186/s12920-017-0296-8).
 This pipeline leverages [Mutect2's](https://www.biorxiv.org/content/10.1101/861054v1.abstract) tumor-only mode and follows [GATK's best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels)[2].
 The output of the pipeline are called variants in VCF format.

 ### Lenient blacklisting of human genome-aligned mouse alleles (HAMAs)
 As described in Jo et al. (2019), although deconvolution and filtering of mouse reads via a tool such as bamcmp can remove a large number of mouse reads, there is still a risk of false-positive variant calls, particuarly from mouse reads that are alignable to the human genome, known as HAMAs.
-To be conservative, this pipeline performs lenient blacklisting, filtering only high-risk HAMAs from the VCF file, as recommended by the authors of the paper as a minimum-risk general strategy.
+To be conservative, this pipeline performs lenient blacklisting, by annotating high-risk HAMAs from the VCF file, as recommended by the authors of the paper as a minimum-risk general strategy.
+See [Pipeline Outputs](#pipeline-outputs) for more details.

 ## Pipeline Workflow